-Value streams also provide the funding mechanism in the SAFe enterprise.
-Lean Budgets support them and empower the workers who make the day-to-day decisions that optimize economic value.
-This value is measured, in part, by the Key Performance Indicators (KPIs), which are established to evaluate how the value stream is performing against its role in achieving Enterprise strategy.
+Lean Budgets and Guardrails support them and empower the workers who make the day-to-day decisions that optimize economic value.
+This value is measured by Key Performance Indicators (KPIs), Objectives and Key Results (OKRs), and SAFe’s three measurement domains (Outcomes, Flow, and Competency, see Measure and Grow) which are established to evaluate how the value stream is performing in achieving the portfolio’s strategy.

-The reason to organize around value streams is simple: They improve workflow and accelerate time to market.
-They accomplish this by optimizing the flow of value to the customer across divisions and functional departments, through suppliers, channels, and the whole system.
+Simply put, organizing people around the DVS improves workflow, efficiency and accelerates time to market.
+This is accomplished by optimizing the flow of value to the Customer across divisions and functional departments through suppliers, channels, and the whole system.

 Value streams offer many benefits, as they:

 - Enable long-lived, stable teams that focus on delivering value